dishonesthips/convo/README.md

 It outputs the combined execution time for the filtering as well as the min/max values of both the output matrices.

+### assumptions
+When the filter tries to access values in the matrix that are out of bounds, the index it looks at gets set to the nearest in-bound border index.

 # usage
 ```
 $ make